bradparker/bradparker.com/content/posts/2019-08-10-servant-types.md

 It should be said that I was able to build a biggish [real world project](https://github.com/bradparker/servant-beam-realworld-example-app/) before doing any of this investigation.
 For me, one of the greatest strengths of Servant is how it intuitive it is to use.

 Servant has you define your API as a type.
 You're not expected to define a wholly _new_ type, but rather combine existing types provided by the framework.
-These types form a domain specific language, at the type level, for describing a web API.
+These add up to a domain specific language, at the type level, for describing web APIs.
 This was quite a mental shift for me, that the type comes first, and drives the implementation.
 It's just so great that Servant's DSL is expressive enough to describe almost any API you might want to implement.

 This post aims to understand _how_ Servant can take so many varied API descriptions and guide us to writing a corresponding implementation.